Getting Started with VDI App Actions

 How to perform an action

 Right-click an object in the Details grid to open the actions menu.
 All of the available actions are organized into categories.
+Click on the action you want to perform.

 Select multiple objects with the checkboxes before right-clicking to perform the action on all selected objects.